NDU-CSC413/lectures-md/c++review.md

 ## Constructors and destructors

-For builtin types like int and double a variable is "created" (memory is reserved) when the variable is declared.
-Once the variable is out of scope is it "destroyed" (memory is released.
+For builtin types like ```int``` and ```double``` a variable is "created" (memory is reserved) when the variable is declared.
+Once the variable is out of scope is it "destroyed" (memory is released).
 The same thing is done for objects instantiated from classes.
 This is done by using __constructor__ and __destructor__.
-When one don't supply our own versions a default version is used by the compiler which basically calls the constructors and destructors of the member variables.
+When we don't supply our own versions a default version is used by the compiler which basically calls the constructors and destructors of the member variables.

 ```cpp
 class Test {